346pa034/python-dns-data-exfiltrator/README.md

 # A lightweight, easy-to-use, DNS data exfiltrator
 As I was plowing through the INE eJPT course, I ran into a DNS data exfiltrator that I thought was annoying to use.
 So I rolled my own.
 This is the result.
 I am open to suggestions, critique and questions.
 I learned a lot from building this, both about the DNS protocol and how data exfiltration works and some neat tricks in Python.
 I hope it'll benefit you in your (legal!) endeavors.

+The way this script works is by reading, and encrypting, the to-be-exfiltrated file.
+The encrypted file contents is then split up into packets of 32 bytes (by default) as DNS queries cannot be greater than 63 octets.
+The encrypted packets are then sent to the host as the queried FQDN.
+The host will then receive the DNS query with the encrypted packet, respond with a valid DNS response, paste the packets back together to form the file and decrypt its contents.
+Et voila, an exfiltrated file.

 ## Installation
 Just clone/download the script from this Git repo and run the script as instructed below.